blaszczyk/scopevisio_coding_challenge/README.md

 ## Architecture

-The application consists of three HTTP services and a Web UI.
-The communication betweens services and the UI is handled in HTTP and JSON.
-Databse queries use SQL with JDBC and R2DBC drivers.
+The application consists of three microservices and a web UI.
+The services and the UI use HTTP and JSON for communication.
+Data is persisted in a Postgres SQL database.

 ![architecture_praemien.png](architecture_praemien.drawio.png)